 - PMI Mortgage Insurance Company,

 - · Genworth Mortgage Insurance Corporation,

-- · United Guaranty Residential Insurance Company,
+- United Guaranty Residential Insurance Company,

-- · Radian Guaranty Inc.,
+- Radian Guaranty Inc.,

-- Republic Mortgage Insurance Company, whose parent, based on information filed with the SEC through February 29, 2008, is our largest shareholder,
+- Republic Mortgage Insurance Company,

 - · Triad Guaranty Insurance Corporation, and

 - CMG Mortgage Insurance Company.

 Our relationships with our customers could be adversely affected by a variety of factors, including the adoption of our new underwriting guidelines, which will result in our declining to insure some of the loans originated by our customers.